Bionatura Conference Series Vol 2. No 1. 2019

 Note: Not all ink brands and colors are suitable for staining mycorrhiza.
 Other inks that were used by Vierheilig et al. (1998) are:

-First, the small plant roots were washed thoroughly with tap water to eliminate all soil particles and with the help of a sieve.
-The roots were then each placed in a test tube and completely covered with 10% of potassium hydroxide solution.
+First, the small plant roots were washed thoroughly with sieve and tap water to eliminate all soil particle.
+Then each root sample was placed in a test tube and completely covered with 10% of potassium hydroxide solution.
 The test tube was then held over the flame of a Bunsen burner with the help of a tube clamp.
-The solution was cooked for 15 minutes, but it needs to be cautious as there is a high risk of boiling delays.
+The solution was cooked for 15 minutes, due high risk of boiling delays caution is needed.

 Subsequently, the individual samples were rinsed with distilled water three times in the test tube by gentle shaking.
 After that, the second phase began.
 For this purpose, the color solution was prepared (100 mL household vinegar and 2 mL black ink from Pelikan).
 The root samples, which had previously been heated in potassium hydroxide solution, were then boiled for three minutes in this dye solution using the Bunsen burner.
 Also, during that step boiling delays may occur.